Programmable Boost LED Driver

 - The variable gain amplifier suffered from high wiper resistance when

-- The variable gain amplifier had a fairly small range (less than 256
+- The variable gain amplifier had a fairly small range due to the way I

-- Programming via the 6-pin header could be better
+- Programming via the 6-pin header was a little tedious

 - Wanted to add more features including E-switch operation and mode